Giftbit/currencyapi/docs/home.md

 Create your API key in the [Integrations](https://www.lightrail.com/app/#/account/api) section of your account.

 ##### Client Library Authorization
-If using a client library, you'll need to pass your Lightrail API key in.
-Authorization details for each library is explained in the library's README.
+If using a client library, you'll need your Lightrail API key.
+You'll find library specific authorization details in the library's README.

 ##### API Authorization
 To make an API call Lightrail requires the HTTP header `Authorization: Bearer {{API_KEY}}`.